 How can I be a part of Molo?
 We are always on the look-out for compelling stories told by ordinary residents of Cape Town.
 If you or someone you know has an interesting story to tell, mail us at email@example.com (no press releases, please).
 Every month, we’ll be continuing the conversations we start in the print edition of Molo online: see the stories section on this website for more stories, more profiles and more citizen perspectives on this place we call home.

 Where can I get the most recent edition of Molo?
-Molo is a bimonthly print publication, available in the January, March, May, July, September and November of every year (starting in September 2013).
+Molo is a bimonthly print publication which is distributed on the streets of Cape Town’s central city as well as to homes, libraries and community centres in the Table Bay planning district.
 In the months it is not on street, it is supplemented by stories online.
 If you or your organisation would like to receive or distribute the print publication, please mail us at firstname.lastname@example.org, including your postal address and the number of copies you’d like to receive.